Acrylic Paint Stick to Metal

 1. KILZ Adhesion High-Bond Primer

 KILZ Adhesion High-Bond Primer is another top contender for its bonding strength.
-This Primer works well on various metals, including aluminum, copper, and galvanized steel.
+This Primer works well on various metals, including aluminium, copper, and galvanized steel.
 It’s available in both spray paint and brush-on.

 Now that you understand the importance of priming metal let’s explore the different options available to paint metal with acrylic paint and its preparation: